AlRowne/pokedexcli/README.md

 - **Tab-completion.** Press `Tab` to complete arguments — `explore` suggests location areas you've seen via `map`, `catch` suggests Pokémon you've found via `explore`, and `inspect` suggests Pokémon you've actually caught.
-Suggestions are built live from what you've discovered this session, not the full PokéAPI dataset, so you're prompted to explore first.
+Suggestions are built live from what you've discovered, not the full PokéAPI dataset, so you're prompted to explore first.
+- **Saved progress.** Your Pokédex and the location/Pokémon names you've discovered are saved to disk after every change and reloaded on startup, so your progress (and tab-completion suggestions) survive between runs.
 - **Command history.** Arrow keys scroll through previously entered commands (via [chzyer/readline](https://github.com/chzyer/readline)).
 - **Response caching.** HTTP responses are cached in memory for 30 minutes, with